Ghost of Yōtei: Development

+The game's creative directors were inspired by the sight of Mount Yōtei reflecting across Lake Tōya.

+Ghost of Yōtei began pre-production in 2021.
+The game cost around $60 million to develop, similar to its predecessor.
+According to Rob Davis, Sucker Punch's Campaign Director, the studio wanted the game to be an origin story to allow "the narrative, gameplay, and the character [to] all grow together."
+Creative directors Nate Fox and Jason Connell worked together on the game's pitch; Fox focussed on the story and character perspectives, including the theme of vengeance, whilst Connell – a former art director – brought ideas focussing on world-building, and wanted Hokkaido as the setting.

-Ghost of Yōteis setting was inspired by Sucker Punch Productions's multiple visits to northern Japan.
-Creative director Jason Connell was struck by the beauty of Mount Yōtei reflecting across Lake Tōya.
+During research trips for the game's setting, Sucker Punch Productions were inspired by the "stunning" view of Mount Yōtei reflecting across Lake Tōya, after they had visited "more than a dozen location" across northern Japan.
 The development team recorded nature sounds at Shiretoko National Park.
 The team relied upon cultural advisors during development, as well as visiting important cultural sites and consulting with the local Ainu people on their trips to Japan.

+The game's directors felt a female protagonist was key to convey the theme of an "underdog defying society's expectations"; Fox said Atsu's in-game reputation as an onryō grows as "People think there's no way this woman could have taken out members of the Yōtei Six unless she is a supernatural creature."

-Creative director Nate Fox wanted a sequel to Tsushima to maintain its core elements: "transporting the player to the romance and beauty of feudal Japan".
+Fox wanted a sequel to Tsushima to maintain its core elements: "transporting the player to the romance and beauty of feudal Japan".
 Combat was designed to mimic the feel of a "classic samurai movie".
 Compared to Tsushima, the studio wanted to make the game world of Yōtei more varied, with more unique activities for players to complete.

 Release

 Ghost of Yōtei was officially revealed during PlayStation's State of Play presentation on September 24, 2024, and it was nominated for Most Anticipated Game at the Game Awards in November 2024.
 On April 23, 2025, it was confirmed that the game was scheduled for release for the PlayStation 5 on October 2, 2025.
+In March 2026 it was revealed that despite the port being nearly finished, Ghost of Yotei will not be released on PC.

 On September 10, 2025, Sucker Punch developer Drew Harrison posted a joke on Bluesky regarding the assassination of Charlie Kirk.
 The next day, Harrison reported that she had been subjected to an ongoing harassment campaign and individuals were contacting her employer in an attempt to have her fired.
 Sucker Punch co-founder Brian Fleming condemned the comment, and Sony confirmed to Kotaku that she was no longer employed by the studio.
 Upon the release of the game's trailer on September 16, 2025, many of the respondents threatened to boycott Ghost of Yōtei while also writing "RIP Charlie Kirk".